merkle-open/generator-nitro/generators/app/templates/project/.githooks/readme.md

     gulp sync-githooks

-This command is executed on every npm install.
+This command is executed on every yarn install.
 Every file in this directory will be installed in the git hooks directory (`.git/hooks/`) if:

 * the git hooks directory exists and we are in the root of the git repository